socrata/dev.socrata.com/docs/app-tokens.md

 {% include tryit.html domain='data.seattle.gov' path='/resource/kzjm-xkqj.json' args='$$app_token=APP_TOKEN' %}

-## Using the Application Token as part of the authentication process
+## Using the Application Token as part of the OAuth 2.0 authentication process

-Application tokens can also be used for authentication, using OAuth2.0 or HTTP Basic Authentication.
+Application tokens can also be used for authentication using OAuth 2.0.
 For more information, see the [authentication](/docs/authentication.html) section.